ddd-crew/core-domain-charts/README.md

 - What damage would occur to the brand if major or recurring failures happened in the domain?
 - Which cynefin domain does it fall within?

+Complexity can manifest in different forms.
+In addition to essential domai complexity, accidental technical complexity, and operational complexity, (sub)domains can be complex due to:

+- the difficulty in discovering potential value
+- designing the rules, logic, and workflows are fundamentally hard to get right
+- simpler rules and logic but operating at large scale
+- high levels of differentiation are needed to displace existing market leaders or in saturated markets
+- specialist expertise that is difficult and expensive to acquire

 ## Examples

 Check out the [Examples](/examples) to get a better understanding of these charts.